knjeru/gSchool_Exercises/README.md

 In this chapter, you'll build a clone of IMDB.
 Everything you've learned in previous chapters will play an important role in achieving this goal.
 You'll see, in other words, the connection between all chapters.

 ## Conclusion
 In this document, you've been introduced to the pre-course.
 During each chapter, you'll not only be introduced to a new topic, but you'll be also given enough information to build a simple web-based application.
-The knowledge you gain here will form the foundation for what you'll learn during your time at gSchool.
+The knowledge you gain here will form the foundation for what you'll learn during your time here.

 Let's get started: [Chapter 1: Tools of a Developer][next-page].